Large elements and advanced beamformers for increased field of view in 2-D ultrasound matrix arrays: Methods

 To implement NSI on a 2D array, a directional approach was taken as described in \cite{yociss_null_2021}.
 In this approach, two zero-mean apodizations are made by taking an equal number of +1 and -1 along row and column directions of the receive sub-aperture.
 Once beamforming and envelope detection are done for each ZM apodization, the maximum value over each result is taken as a directional zero-mean, as in

-where E represents the envelope of a beamformed signal.
+where \(E_{X}\) represents the envelope of a beamformed signal.
 Beamforming is also performed with two DC offset apodizations for each ZM apodization.
 For a given ZM apodization, the DC offset apodizations are given by

-where \(ZM\) represents the ZM apodization, \(dc\) represents the DC offset, \(DC1\) and \(DC2\) represent the DC apodizations, and \(X\) is a placeholder for direction (i.e. row or column).
-Once beamforming is performed for each DC offset apodization, the envelopes of the beamformed signal in each direction are averaged, as in
+where \(ZM\) represents the ZM apodization, \(dc\) represents the DC offset, \(DC1\) and \(DC2\) represent the DC apodizations, and \(X\) is a placeholder for direction.
+Once beamforming is performed for each DC offset apodization, the envelopes of the beamformed signals are averaged, as in